Finding a good toy for a 3-year-old can be a bit tough because while they’re no longer toddlers, they’re also not quite big-kids yet. The

 best toys for 3-year-olds are the ones that fall into that sweet spot of being both developmentally and age-appropriate without being perceived as baby toys by the little recipient.
 If there is one thing a 3-year-old will insist on, it’s that they are definitely “not a baby” anymore.

-As they move from the toddler to preschool stage, kids often start playing “pretend” more, show more independence, and start to enjoy games and toys that involve a little critical thinking (which are also great for preparing them for kindergarten in a few years).
+As they move from the toddler to preschool stage, kids often start playing “pretend” more, showing more independence, and the best gifts for 3-year-olds start to involve a little critical thinking (which is also great for preparing them for kindergarten in a few years).
 With this in mind, consider puzzles with their favorite characters on them, dress-up costumes, building toys, and dolls.
 All of these kinds of toys will play into their development and keep them occupied for longer than five minutes (which is a plus for their caregivers).

-Other things to consider are toys that will help them get their energy out, crafting and art projects, interactive books, and, of course, LEGOs.
-With so much to consider, finding a toy that’s just right for a 3-year-old can feel overwhelming, so here are some of the best options to help you get started on your shopping.
+Other gifts for 3-year-olds are toys that will help them get their energy out, crafting and art projects, interactive books, and, of course, LEGOs.
+With so much to consider, finding a toy that’s just right can feel overwhelming, so here are some of the best options to help you get started on your shopping.

 We only include products that have been independently selected by Romper's editorial team.
 However, we may receive a portion of sales if you purchase a product through a link in this article.
 1 Magna-Tiles

-Magna-Tiles allow kids to build 3D objects using the colorful magnetic pieces.
-There are a lot of different purchasing and set options, like this one with 32 tiles in a rainbow of colors.
+Magna-Tiles allow kids to build objects using the colorful pieces.
+Each piece has magnets along its edges, so they can all attach to each other to create amazing 3D structures.
+Magna-Tiles are really popular so there are a lot of different purchasing and set options, like this one with 32 tiles in a rainbow of colors.
 It has a mixture of different sized square and triangle pieces so kids can build rocket ships, castles, and anything else they can think up.
+This is definitely one of the best gifts for three-year-olds who love to create and already have a knack for problem solving.

 3 Play Kitchen